 Ballet makes better Students

 Ballet class develops disciple.
 Kids who take ballet class will be thankful for the discipline they were able to learn from taking ballet class.It takes a great deal of memorization to learn the positions and the dances in ballet.
 Students will learn the terms and the positions that are the basis of ballet.
 They will need to be able to concentrate and work well with other students in their class.
 Ballet students learn dances for recitals and will perform the skills they learned.
 They will develop confidence to dance in front of others.
-These skills of memorization, working well with others and performing will prepare them for the rigors of academic studies in school and they will be better students for it.
+These skills of memorization, working well with others, and performing will prepare them for the rigors of academic studies in school, and they will be better students for it.
 Your child will appreciate the memorization skills as they get older and have to study for tests I high school and college.

 Ballet develops better Listeners

-Ballet develop Discipline
+Ballet develops Discipline

-Ballet helps public speaking fears
+Ballet helps with public speaking fears

 Taking ballet class will make your child a better student.
 Listing, following directions and learning to get along with others and work them them are skills developed in Ballet class.
 Taking ballet also means the inevitable dance recital or performance.
 Being on stage with others and having to perform gives a young child confidence.
-A shy child might find it exhilarating to be on stage, to be “someone’ else in costume.
+A shy child might find it exhilarating to be on stage, to be “someone else in costume.
 This early exposure will help a child with their ability to speak more confidently in public.
 Your child will appreciate the exposure to the stage and being in front of others as an experience as they get older.
 The fear that grips so many others while speaking in pubic will not be a fear for them.

 Ballet is not just for girls